 New year, new goals, right?
-When it comes to personal goal-setting, creating financial goals can be one of the most meaningful things you can do for yourself and your family.
+When it comes to personal finances and goal-setting, creating financial goals can be one of the most meaningful things you can do for yourself and your family.

 Why?
 Because money may not be everything, but it can buy us choices.
-Where we live, what we do for work (and how much we work), what hobbies we’re able to pursue, and whether we’re able to help others in our lives often have strong ties to our financial picture.
-So, do yourself a favor in 2024 and set some financial goals you can crush.
+So, do yourself a favor in 2025 and set some financial goals you can crush.

 All Big Dreams Start Small